-This agreement is for the sponsorship of a number of events within a series, such as at each of the matches in a sports tournament or league, or a number of shows in a traveling theatre production.
-As well as being flexible enough to allow you to specify the deal you want to agree in terms of advertising and promotion, the agreement provides for practical arrangements, such as rights of access beforehand for the sponsor to set-up, use of intellectual property by the sponsor in marketing, dedicated parking for the sponsor's guests and provision of corporate hospitality areas.
+This contract is for the sponsorship of a number of consecutive events, such as at each of the matches in a cricket league, or at all of the shows in a stage production.
+As well as covering terms of advertising and promotion, the agreement provides for practical arrangements, including rights of access beforehand for set-up of stalls or advertising, use of intellectual property in marketing, dedicated parking for the sponsor's guests and provision of corporate hospitality areas.

 - Solicitor approved

 - Plain English makes editing easy

 This agreement is for a deal where financial support is given in return for advertising or other rights at a number of events.